India Pagán: College career

 Before Pagán's junior season, she was named to the America East Preseason All-Conference Team.
 She was named America East Player of the Week on December 23, 2019, January 6, 2020 and February 3, 2020.
 Playing in the Puerto Rico Clasico, Pagán had a double-double against Morgan State on December 20, 2019.
 Pagán scored a career-high 26 points against Maine on January 5, 2020, making 13 field goals.
 At one point, Stony Brook had a nation-high 22-game winning streak and a 26–1 record.
 Pagán missed three games towards the end of the season but returned against Binghamton in the America East semifinals.
 Stony Brook finished 28–3 and was set to play Maine in the America East championship game before it was canceled as a result of the COVID-19 pandemic.
-Pagán was named First Team All-America East, leading Stony Brook in scoring with 13.4 points per game and leading the conference with a .506 shooting percentage.
+Pagán was named first team All-America East, leading Stony Brook in scoring with 13.4 points per game and leading the conference with a .506 shooting percentage.

 Pagán was named to the America East Preseason All-Conference Team again before her senior year.
 She scored her 1,000th point against New Hampshire on January 17, 2021.
-She was named Second Team All-America East, averaging 9.0 points per game and shooting .469.
+She was named second team All-America East, averaging 9.0 points per game and shooting .469.
 Stony Brook reached the NCAA Tournament for the first time after beating Maine in the America East finals.
 As a No. 14 seed, Stony Brook lost to eventual runners-up Arizona 79–44 in the first round.

 Pagán was allowed to return to Stony Brook for a fifth year as the NCAA granted players an extra year of eligibility due to the COVID-19 pandemic.
 She was again an America East Preseason All-Conference selection.
+She was named second team All-America East for the second straight season.
+She ended the season averaging 12.2 points and 6.5 rebounds per game, shooting a career-high .582, 13th-best in the NCAA.
+Pagán ended her Stony Brook career with 1,418 points, the eighth-most in program history, and 729 rebounds, also eighth-most.

+Professional career

+Pagán signed with the BC Pharmaserv Dolphins in Marburg, Germany after graduation for the 2022–23 season.

+For the 2023–2024 season, Pagán signed with SBŠ Ostrava in the Czech Republic.

+For the 2024–2025 season, Pagán signed with Iraklis Thessaloniki in the Greece.